ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/tickets-marvel-avengers-virgin-media.markdown

 bg-image-second: "https://assets.expresslyapp.com/asset-92ed6cd9-b211-4b96-8a40-0e97b3856436.jpg"
 section1-content: "<p>Virgin Media has teamed up with Square Enix to bring you a UK\
   \ exclusive play of Marvel’s Avengers before it’s official release and we’ve got\
-  \ a pair of tickets to give away.You’ll be given a hero’s welcome as you play the\
+  \ 5 pairs of tickets to give away.You’ll be given a hero’s welcome as you play the\
   \ Super Heroes you love, months ahead of the game’s official UK release in May next\
   \ year.</p>\n<p>The exclusive Marvel’s Avengers gameplay event will include 30 minutes\
   \ of gameplay, using the best gear for an optimal gaming experience.
 There’ll also\